TugrulKaraaslan/finansal-analiz-sistemi/BRANCH_AUDIT.md

 Revalidated on 2025-07-09 after fetching remote: only 'main' branch exists.
 Reaudited again on 2025-07-09: detected a stray `work` branch.
 It was removed to keep `main` as the sole branch.

+Reaudit on 2025-07-09: confirmed only `main` branch present.